PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-07-28-connection-spark.md

 </div>

 Not long after I launched this blog, a former colleague reached out with enthusiasm and support.
-It felt great!
-Bing - Bang - Boom - Connection!
+It felt great - **bing, bang, boom**: Connection!
 Possibility!
-Maybe even collaboration!
-We set up a meeting.
-I was excited and a little surprised.
+Maybe even collaboration...we set up a meeting.

+I was excited - and a little surprised.
 Here was someone I hadn’t connected with in ages, showing up with curiosity and kindness.
 In a season that can sometimes feel like shouting into the void, it was deeply affirming.

+## The Dance of Intent
-**Guilty admission** I had some wishful wondering if this was a soft screening for a role or just a casual catch-up.
+Guilty admission: I had some wishful wondering if this was a soft screening for a role or just a casual catch-up.
 You know that dance?
-Where you're toggling between "be cool" and "pitch mode activated"?
+Where you're toggling between "*be cool*" and "*pitch mode activated*"?

 It wasn’t clear at first, so I defaulted to polite enthusiasm, half-prepared to pivot if needed.
 But the conversation settled into just…talking, I relaxed.
-We laughed, shared updates, and somewhere between the “we should do a podcast - quick and dirty - just to get something out there into the wild!” and my “sure, I’m game,” I realized: I wasn’t chasing a job.
+We laughed, shared updates, and somewhere between the “*we should do a podcast - quick and dirty - just to get something out there into the wild!*” and my “*sure, I’m game*,” I realized: I wasn’t chasing a job.
 I was just connecting.

+## The Spark of an Idea
 Their excitement made me smile, I could see the idea's potential, it sounded fun and scary - a small win for personal growth and openness to new ideas.

-Since my calendar was (ahem) wide open thanks to the job hunt, I left the ball in their court to shoot over some potential times we could rip the bandaide off a raw and wild episode.
+And since my calendar was (ahem) wide open thanks to the job hunt, I left the ball in their court to toss over some potential times we could rip the Band-Aid off and record a raw, wild episode.

+## And then... nothing
 And then... nothing.
 No follow-up.
 No reschedule.
 And, frankly, I didn’t follow up either.

 Part of me wondered if it had just been a passing idea on their end.
-Another part of me thought, "Was I supposed to push this forward?"
-And then another, quieter part whispered, "Do I really want to?"
+Another part of me thought, "*Was I supposed to push this forward?*" And then another, quieter part whispered, "*Do I really want to?*"

-Somewhere in my gut, I wasn’t sure whether this idea would energize or exhaust me.
+Somewhere in my gut, I wasn’t sure whether this idea would **energize or exhaust** me.
 And in this season of career shifts, creativity, and recalibration, that’s becoming my most important filter.

 ## The New Networking Rule: Follow the Energy
 We talk about “following up” like it’s a moral obligation.
 Let's reframe that duty into a personal empowerment choice.

-Ask yourself: “Will this light me up or weigh me down?”
+Ask yourself: “*Will this light me up or weigh me down?*”

 Sometimes, letting go of an idea is an act of self-respect.
 It’s a way of honoring your bandwidth and trusting that you don’t need to chase every spark to stay lit.
-Or maybe its not a **no**, but a not right now...
+Or maybe its not a no, but a *not right now*.

 Networking doesn’t have to be a hustle.
 It can be slow, mutual, and full of grace.
-You’re allowed to let a maybe fade into the background without it being a failure.
-Not every connection needs to produce something.
-For me, the value was being seen, doing a quick catch up talking to a peer I hadn't seen in a very long time, and laughing over shared observations of the analytics space.
+You’re allowed to let a *maybe* fade into the background without it being a failure.

+For me, the value was being seen.
+Catching up with a peer I hadn't spoken to in long time.
+Laughing over shared observations from the analytics trenches.
+That was enough.

 ## What I’m Learning
 - It’s okay to say yes to a possibility and still not pursue it.